 Story features that might vary with cultural diversity include the following:

 When a clinically significant reading problem is suspected, it is important to rule out environmental variables and other variables that could be having a negative impact on the child’s literacy skills (Roseberry-McKibbin, 2013, 2014).
 When circumstances are complex, dynamic assessment procedures might help identify a written language disorder, if present.

-For more information, see the ASHA Practice Portal page on Cultural Competence.
+For more information, see the ASHA Practice Portal page on Cultural Responsiveness.